peteroupc/CBOR-Java/README.md

 Written in 2013-2016 by Peter O.

-Any copyright is dedicated to the Public Domain.
+Any copyright to this work is released to the Public Domain.
 [http://creativecommons.org/publicdomain/zero/1.0/](http://creativecommons.org/publicdomain/zero/1.0/)

 If you like this, you should donate to Peter O.